-The first Malaya Tour was more kind of a loop using coastal roads and for this time around, I rode within the states to see more places.
+The first Malaya Tour was more kind of a loop using coastal roads and this time around, I rode within the states to see more places.

-Travelling during Covid-19 Pandemic
+Travelling during the Covid-19 Pandemic

 It was a difficult decision to make and I had my leave approved for 2 weeks which I need to clear them.
 Staying at home for 2 weeks without doing anything would drive me insane as I’ve been working from home for quite some time now.

-Think about it, the risk is always there, maybe the house next to you is already exposed.
+Think about it, the risk is always there, and maybe the house next to you is already exposed.
 Life has to go on as Covid-19 is already in our community.
 Honestly, if everyone can maintain Covid-19 SOPs at the highest standard, the risk of transmission can be minimised but can we all follow it 100%?

 I also did a Covid-19 test 12 days after my trip and it was negative.